Skip to content

 Local tip

-Tip for the Gulf : Saudi food deliveries (HungerStation, ToYou) all carry kabsa and mandi by default but request « without tomato sauce, only saffron and ghee » to receive a Tayyibat-compliant version.
+Tip for the Gulf : Saudi food deliveries (HungerStation, ToYou) all carry kabsa and mandi by default.
+In the Tayyibat palette, tomato sauce is now tayyib if Attaybatte-prepared (peeled, deseeded, cooked), but most delivery kitchens use raw or unpeeled tomato, so safer to request « without tomato or onion if not blended, only saffron, green cardamom and ghee » to guarantee compliance.

 Signature recipes for this country